TheEdoRan/next-safe-action/website/docs/getting-started.md

 ## Usage

 :::note
-If you're still using Next.js 13, you need to enable `serverActions` flag under the `experimental` object in next.config.js file.
+If you're still using Next.js 13 with next-safe-action v4, you need to enable `serverActions` flag under the `experimental` object in next.config.js file.
 Find out more [here](/docs/migration-from-v4-to-v5).
 :::

 ### 1. Instantiate a new client